scharlau/Temperature_Conversion/README.md

 This will create a controller with index and celsius methods, and set up the routes.rb file for these paths.

-Nnow we can get started with the rounds of the exercise.
+Now we can get started with the rounds of the exercise.
+Remember, each round should be only twelve minutes.

 Round one: Edit index and celsius views so that you land on the index page and fill in the form with the temperature in farhrenheit that you'd like to convert, press a button, and then end up on the celsius page with the result of your conversion.

 Round two: build on the previous work so that you can convert from celsius to farhrenheit in the same form by adding a radio button, which will let you indicate which way you want to do the conversion.
+You'll find this RailsGuide on views useful http://guides.rubyonrails.org/form_helpers.html

 Round three: Have the page background change colour if the result is above, below, or between some given values.